 2024-04 SS #3: Increase in Positive Outcomes in Employment Status

 Report the Baseline, Benchmark and Outcome data for each type of employment status for those head(s) of households affected by the self-sufficiency activity.

-Unit of Measurement Baseline Benchmark Head(s) of households prior to Expected head(s) of households in implementation of the activity after implementation of the activity (number). (number).
-0 Employed Full-Time 15 by year 5 Employed Part-Time 0 0 Enrolled in an Educational 0 0 Program Enrolled in Job Training 0 0 Program
+Unit of Measurement Baseline Benchmark

+Head(s) of households prior to implementation of the activity (number).
+Expected head(s) of households in after implementation of the activity (number).

+Employed Full-Time 0 15 by year 5

+Employed Part-Time 0 0

+Enrolled in an Educational Program 0 0

+Enrolled in Job Training Program 0 0

+Unemployed 15 0 by year 5

+Other N/A N/A